-4.4.2 Thesis and Dissertation Guidelines
+4.6.2 Thesis and Dissertation Guidelines

 Master's thesis.
 The master's thesis should follow the journal article model -- a research report intended for publication in a peer-reviewed academic journal and presentation at a professional sociology conference.
 The length of this product varies across journals.
 As a rough guide, however, 30-50 typed pages, not including references and tables, is a good length for the body of the text.
 The general format for many journal articles includes a brief introduction outlining the purpose and sociological relevance of the study, a review of literature or a theoretical framework to contextualize research questions or hypotheses, a discussion of the study's design and methods, an analysis of findings, followed by a summary and conclusion.
 Students are encouraged to identify a specific academic journal (along with exemplar articles within it) that may be appropriate for their research, consult their committee chair about the journal, and follow the selected journal's submission guidelines as they write their thesis.
-Although this model may be useful to the careers of all students, it is especially appropriate for students who wish to pursue doctoral studies after graduation.